 This vibrant green pesto sauce is loaded with all of the traditional ingredients (fresh basil, pine nuts, and olive oil) but made dairy free with the use of creamy, delicious roasted garlic as the stand-in for parmesan cheese.
 Spread it on crusty bread, toss it with pasta, or use it as a pizza sauce – you can’t go wrong!

 This pesto has my heart, always and forever.
 It’s so rich and full of flavor, but somehow bright enough that I could (quite literally) eat it by the spoonful.
-I’ll settle for mixing it with chicken (pesto chicken salad-style) and serving it alongside plantain chips or greens – that’s more sensible, right?!
+I’ll settle for mixing it with chicken (pesto chicken salad-style), serving it alongside plantain chips or arugula salad, or tossing it with pasta and salmon for the most delicious salmon pesto pasta dish ever – that’s more sensible, right?!

 What is pesto?